-To determine the frame size while standing over the top tube you should have 1 to 2 inches clearance between the tube and your crotch for a road bike or a hybrid and 3 to 5 inches clearance for a mountain bike.
+For a road, hybrid, or cruiser bike you can determine the frame size while standing over the top tube you should have 1 to 2 inches clearance between the tube and your crotch.
+For a mountain bike the clearance should be 3 to 5 inches.
+So the style of bike that you choose will determine what size will be the best fit.

 Bicycle sizing is usually more critical for a road bike since they are, generally, ridden longer, and faster, and the riding position is less upright.
 Riders will need to do a lot more tweaking to maximize power and comfort.

-Bikes with step through frames usually only come in two frame sizes.
+Bikes with step through frames often only come in a few frame sizes.
 Just follow the manufacturers recommendations for sizing according to your height.

 Seat positioning